runtimeverification/gitbook-kontrol/cheatsheets/cheatcodes.md

 4. Name your symbolic variables meaningfully when debugging
 5. Mock external calls to control their behavior during verification and isolate the contract under test
 6. Combine symbolic and concrete values strategically when appropriate
+7. Use `allowCalls*` cheatcodes for fine-grained control over external calls during verification, especially when you need to restrict which specific functions can be called on external contracts

 ## Limitations